 The town is now in Stage 2 of the province’s reopening framework.
 More town amenities, programs and services are becoming available.
 Provincial orders remain in effect and we must all follow public health guidelines.

 Motorists no longer have to pay for parking in in the Oakville Business Improvement Areas.

-As of March 19, the Town of Oakville is waiving downtown parking fees until further notice in order to slow the spread of the novel coronavirus.
+The Town of Oakville is waiving downtown parking fees until further notice in order to slow the spread of the novel coronavirus.
 This applies to both on-street parking and in municipal parking lots.
-Permit fees for the month of April have also been suspended.
+Permit fees for the months of April, May and June have also been suspended.

 There will be no parking enforcement for lack of payment.

 However, there will still be parking enforcement relating to safety and access issues such as fire routes, accessible parking, no parking/stopping areas, blocked areas and unauthorized vehicles.